Beasley Denson

-Beasley Denson served as Miko or Tribal Chief of the Mississippi Band of Choctaw Indians from 2007 to 2011.
+Beasley Denson is a member of the Mississippi Choctaw, who served as Miko or Tribal Chief of the Mississippi Band of Choctaw Indians from 2007 to 2011.
 He is the third person to be elected as Tribal Chief since the tribe adopted its modern constitution.

 Beasley Denson defeated 28-year incumbent Phillip Martin by 211 votes, receiving 1,697 votes compared to Martin's 1,486.

 Early life and education

 Beasley Denson was born in the Conehatta Community as the son of the late David Denson and Bema Steve York.
 He has two sisters, Angela and Rita, and a brother, Douglas Sam Denson.
 They grew up in the Standing Pine Community of Choctaw, Mississippi.
 He is a fluent Choctaw speaker.
 Denson graduated from Choctaw Central High School and earned an associate degree from Hinds Community College and Mississippi State University.

 He married Lena John of Red Water and Pearl River.
 They have two sons, Michael David and Darren Keith, one daughter, Lane; a son-in-law Oga; and six grandchildren.